Endothermic-Dragon/Endothermic-Dragon/README.md

-## About me
+## About Me
+- I'm a transgender nonbinary programmer!
   - Pronouns: they/them
-  - I'm a transgender nonbinary programmer!
 - Interested in pretty much anything you can think of in CS
 - Planning to go to college to study CS, physics, and math
 - Potential future plans